top of page

 There are daily flights operated by Bangkok Airways from Suvarnabhumi Airport to Sukhothai Airport, which take about an hour and a half.
 You can book either of these options with the link below.

-There are several options for public transport between Chiang Mai and Sukhothai, depending on your budget, time and comfort preferences.
+Between Chiang Mai and Sukhothai, depending on your budget, time and comfort preferences.

 The most convenient and fastest way is to take a direct flight from Chiang Mai International Airport to Sukhothai Airport, which takes about an hour.